jackpal/jackpal.github.io/_posts/2008-07-09-Getting_ready_for_ICFP_2008.md

 ---
 date: 2008-07-09 10:47
 tags: ICFP,contest,Blue Iris
+title: Getting ready for ICFP 2008
 ---

-# Getting ready for ICFP 2008

 The rules for this year's [ICFP contest](http://www.icfpcontest.org/) have just been posted.
 Although the actual problem won't be posted until Friday